Glossaries Usage Guide

 cover-img

-A glossary is a systematic directory used to record commonly used terms and their standard translations in a specific field or project.
-These terms typically cover names of people, companies, places, products, technical terms, and proper nouns.
+A terminology database is a systematic directory used to record commonly used terms and their standard translations in a specific field or project.
+These terms typically cover personal names, company names, place names, product names, technical terms, and proper nouns.

-Using a glossary can effectively ensure consistency and accuracy in translation.
+Using a terminology database can effectively ensure consistency and accuracy in translation.

-In technical manuals, a glossary helps to standardize the translation of brand names, technical terms, and product names.
-A glossary in the academic and research fields ensures the standardization of terms, such as technical terms, drug names, and academic terminology.
-In literary and cultural translation, a glossary provides standardized translations for names, place names, cultural customs, and specific expressions.
+In technical manuals, terminology databases help unify the translation of brand names, technical terms, and product names.
+In the academic and research fields, terminology databases ensure the standardization of terms, such as technical terms, drug names, and academic terminology.
+In literary and cultural translation, terminology databases provide standardized translations for names, place names, cultural customs, and specific expressions.

-In O.Translator , each glossary consists of one or more glossary entries, which include the term in the source language (source text) and the target translation you specify (target text).
-Glossaries can support multiple language pairs.
+In O.Translator, each terminology database consists of one or more term entries, which include the source language term (source text) and the target translation you specify (target text).
+Terminology databases can support multiple language pairs.

-You can add multiple glossaries and choose to use these glossaries when translating documents.
-This ensures accuracy and consistency in translation.
+You can add multiple terminology databases and choose to use them when translating documents.
+This ensures accuracy and consistency in translations.

-The glossary provides a reference for translation, and the translations specified in the glossary will be prioritized.
+The terminology database provides a reference for translation, and the translations specified in the database are prioritized during translation.

-In most cases, the glossary ensures that translations are carried out as expected.
-However, if a translation does not conform to the glossary, you can use Post Editing to make corrections.
+In most cases, the terminology database ensures that translations are carried out as expected.
+However, if a translation does not conform to the terminology database, you can use post-editing to make corrections.

 How to use Post Editing >>

-In O.Translator, we offer two ways to create a new glossary: manually creating one or uploading an existing glossary (supports .xlsx and .tbx formats).
+In O.Translator, we offer two ways to create new terminology databases: manually creating them and uploading existing ones (supporting .xlsx and .tbx formats).

 2. If you have not yet created a glossary, click 'Create Glossary'.